redore1234/PhoneStoreProject/README.md

 1. **[3/11/2020 15:27] Dam Dong Tin - @dtin**
 	1. Add 2 new store procedures for update employee function
-	1. Do Update employee function
+	1. Do Update Employee function in Presentation Layer

 1. **[3/11/2020 15:50] Pham Thanh Long - @redore1234**
 	1. Do Delete Employee function in Presentation Layer